Xi'an H-6: Variants

 New variants were produced in the 1990s: the H-6G was a control platform for ground-launched cruise missiles and the H-6H could carry two land-attack cruise missiles.
 In terms of the missiles carried, five immediate possibilities were considered by PLAAF: the indigenous HN-1, HN-2, HN-3, DH-10/CJ-10, and a variant of a Russian-designed cruise missile.
 The CJ-10 was apparently chosen as the main missile carried by the H-6H.
 Subsequently, the H-6M cruise missile carrier was also introduced, with four pylons for improved cruise missiles and a terrain-following navigation system.
 The H6-M has no internal bomb bay and no defensive armament.

+H-6N

+The H-6N nuclear variant is a redesigned modernized strategic bomber carrying the JL-1 air-launched ballistic missile.
+As of 2025, it is considered to be the only Chinese military aircraft assigned nuclear weapons: 20 bombers are assigned up to 20 missiles with the 106th Air Brigade at the airbase in Neixiang County under Central Theater Command Air Force.
+It is capable of aerial refueling including via the Xi'an Y-20's tanker variants.
+The Xi'an H-20 is expected to eventually assume this nuclear role.
+A reshaped fuselage in place of the bomb bay supports the mounting of the air-launched ballistic missile, originally NATO-designated the CH-AS-X-13, and believed to be an air-launched variant of the DF-21 anti-ship ballistic missile.
+It may also carry the CJ-10K/KD-20 or KD-63 land attack cruise missiles.
+The bomber may have entered service in 2018.
+It is visually distinguishable from other variants by the refuelling probe above the nose.
+The H-6N is separately designated as Leishen (雷神 (léi shén, Thunder God)).